Idealism vs. Materialism: the Mental Universe Explained

 Mind as the Ground of Being: The Metaphysics of Idealism Explained

-You and I are profound examples of the Cosmic Mind’s inherent ability to create seemingly separate perspectives from within itself.
+You and I are profound examples of the Cosmic Mind’s ability to create seemingly separate perspectives from within itself.
 Each of us, as an individualized point of view, is capable of inquiring into the nature of our own existence and the reality we inhabit.
-If we accept the premise that the universe is an infinite Mind and that each of us is a unique, localized expression of this Mind, it logically follows that our brains are contained within the Mind, and not the other way around.
+If we accept the premise that the universe is an infinite Mind and that each of us is a unique, localized expression of this Mind, it logically follows that, just as in a strange loop, our bodies and brains are inside the Mind of the universe.

 Idealism and the Brain